Noise-Robust Estimation of Quantum Observables in Noisy Hardware: NRE framework

-To improve the accuracy of NRE, we first apply bootstrapping to the original set of experimental counts, generating an ensemble of bootstrapped counts (labeled by $\mathrm{s}$) for each measurement.
-From these, we compute a distribution of expectation values, denoted as $\tot^\mathrm{s}(\lambda_i)$ and $\ton^\mathrm{s}(\lambda_i)$.
-The bootstrapping of the measurement counts that we use here is the common procedure for estimating statistical uncertainties in expectation values due to shot noise.
+To implement this step, we first apply classical bootstrapping to the experimental counts, generating an ensemble of bootstrapped datasets labeled by the index $s$.
+From each dataset we compute the corresponding expectation values $\tot^s(\lambda_i)$ and $\ton^s(\lambda_i)$.

-Next, for each bootstrap index s, we compute the auxiliary quantity $\mathcal{A}_{ncc}^\mathrm{s}$ and apply the first post-processing step to obtain the corresponding baseline estimator, $\langle O\rangle_\mathrm{b-NRE}^\mathrm{s}$.
-Simultaneously, we calculate the normalized dispersion associated with each bootstrap index, $\mathcal{D}^\mathrm{s}$.
-This results in a data set of baseline estimations and their corresponding normalized dispersion values.
+For each bootstrap index $s$ we then evaluate the auxiliary quantity $\mathcal{A}_{ncc}^s$ and apply the first post-processing step to obtain the corresponding baseline estimator $\langle O\rangle_\mathrm{b-NRE}^s$.
+At the same time we compute the normalized dispersion $\mathcal{D}^s$.
+This procedure generates a dataset consisting of baseline estimators and their associated dispersion values.

-The second post-processing step performs regression on this data set to find the error-mitigated estimation at the $\mathcal{D}^\mathrm{s}\rightarrow 0$ limit.
-The final NRE estimator is then defined as: